ddu-rodwolf/SIOS-InfraNOR-Ocean-Color/README.md

+# Estimating Phytoplankton Biomass from OceanColor CHL-a (Svalbard Region)

 ## ⚠️ Disclaimer

-This script is intended for **demonstration and exploratory purposes** only.
+This script is intended for **exploratory and demonstrative purposes only**.
-It uses CHL-a as a biomass proxy with a constant Mixed Layer Depth (MLD).
-No validation is performed against in situ measurements.
+It estimates phytoplankton biomass by using **Chlorophyll-a (CHL-a)** concentration as a **proxy**, assuming a fixed Mixed Layer Depth (MLD) and no validation against in situ data.

+This is a **highly simplified approximation** and does **not reflect realistic Net Primary Production (NPP)**.
+Accurate NPP estimates require additional environmental inputs, such as:

+- Sea Surface Temperature (SST)
+- Photosynthetically Active Radiation (PAR)
+- A productivity model (e.g., **VGPM** or **CbPM**)

+The dataset used here is derived from the [SIOS InfraNOR OceanColor Arctic 1km product](https://thredds.nersc.no/thredds/catalog/sios_infranor_oceancolor/arctic_1km_oceancolor/catalog.html), which aggregates ocean color observations from sensors such as **Sentinel‑3 OLCI**, **VIIRS**, and **Suomi-NPP**, processed using the **OC-CCI (OC5) algorithm**.
+It provides CHL-a concentrations, but does **not** include NPP values or other required inputs for true productivity estimates.

-Do **not** use this output for operational decision-making or scientific publication without proper review.
+> Do **not** use the outputs of this script for operational, ecological, or publication-grade analysis without further model integration and validation.

-# Estimating Phytoplankton Biomass from OceanColor CHL-a (Svalbard Region)
+---

-This Python script visualizes and estimates phytoplankton biomass using **Chlorophyll-a (CHL-a)** data from the [SIOS InfraNOR OceanColor Arctic 1km product](https://thredds.nersc.no/thredds/catalog/sios_infranor_oceancolor/arctic_1km_oceancolor/catalog.html).
+This Python script visualizes and estimates phytoplankton biomass using **CHL-a data** from the OceanColor Arctic 1km product.
 It is meant as a demonstration of using CHL-a as a **biomass proxy**, and includes steps for both:
 - Plotting CHL-a concentrations on a specific date
 - Computing a rough biomass estimate based on a user-defined Mixed Layer Depth (MLD)

 ## 🌊 Dataset